KoenLBekx/laconic/README.md

 > If the first operand is a string, the n operator converts it to a a number, if possible.<br/>
 > If the first operand is empty, 0 will be returned.<br/>
 > If the first operand is already a number, it will be returned as is.<br/>
-> If the first operand is an error value, that error will be returned or thrown depending on Z§ign.
+> If the first operand is an error value, that error will be returned or thrown depending on Z#ign.

 > The `n` operator takes the current input number base into account.